estruyf/vscode-demo-time/README.md

 - Support for code/snippet files in the `.demo` folder.
 These files can be referenced in the demo steps, instead of adding the code in the JSON file.
 - Explorer panel to execute your demo steps
 - Add new demo steps (execute the `Demo Time: Add as demo step` command)
+- Run through the demo steps (execute the `Demo Time: Start` command)
+- Presentation mode which allows you to use a clicker to navigate through the demo steps

 ### Supported demo steps